princerajpoot20/prince-blog/source/_posts/Month-1_Mentorship_Program.md

 Having successfully set up the project on my local machine, I delved deeper into understanding its codebase, the overarching project structure, and its inherent workflow.

-## Designing the 'Help' Endpoint: Key Decisions
+## Designing the `\help` Endpoint: Key Decisions
 I began thinking about the structure of the `/help` endpoint.
-Given that our objective is to provide help for multiple endpoints, let's start by considering how we would pass data to the '/help' endpoint.
+Given that our objective is to provide help for multiple endpoints, let's start by considering how we would pass data to the `/help` endpoint.
 The project idea already suggests utilizing the `URL approach`, as **indicated by** `help/{command}`.
 You might be wondering why the project idea leaned in that direction, especially when the `request body` is such a viable option.
 Let's first understand the differences between the two, and then delve into why we chose `URL` over the `request body`.